MasihMoafi/07-Predicting-Housing-Prices/README.md

 # Predicting-Housing-Prices
-Predicting Housing Prices using logistic regression, handling bad data.
+ Developed a model to predict housing prices using linear regression, handled bda data.